 It is not only someone from another department whose opinions and ideas you might be missing out on, there could be someone on your own team whose head is full of nuggets of genius but whose crippling social anxiety, fear of ridicule, or even fear of retaliation from managers, stops them from speaking up at meetings.

-Why not give this person a more anonymised way of sharing their opinion through the poll feature of an ESN?
+Why not give this person a more anonymized way of sharing their opinion through the poll feature of an ESN?
 Post a fixed question with a fixed set of solutions, and allow for anonymous feedback.
 The Polls feature of an ESN is a great way to get quick, filtered, and streamlined feedback.

 Use Your ESN to Schedule a ‘Let-it-all-hang-out’ Discussion Session

 Some of the best feedback is generated through less formal, casual, social discussions and conversations.
-For this reason, many organisations are adopting regular innovative meeting formats – such as open debates, internal TED talks, and ‘dare to ask-sessions’ – where employees are encouraged to share ideas openly and candidly.
+For this reason, many organizations are adopting regular innovative meeting formats – such as open debates, internal TED talks, and ‘dare to ask-sessions’ – where employees are encouraged to share ideas openly and candidly.

 One roadblock to getting a company-wide discussion going is the challenge of getting a large and dispersed team into one room.
-The Video Conferencing feature of an ESN is a great ways to schedule regular, open-discussions with groups or teams.
+The Video Conferencing feature of an ESN is a great way to schedule regular, open-discussions with groups or teams.

-If you prefer face-to-face sessions you can use the ‘Agenda’ and the ‘Announcements’ features to schedule and update people on these regular meetings.
+If you prefer face-to-face sessions, you can use the ‘Agenda’ and the ‘Announcements’ features to schedule and update people on these regular meetings.
 You never know what kind of creative feedback will emerge through these sessions.